mikemac1/horned-animals/README.md

 - basic JS fundamentals

 - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
 It is completed, barely, but completed.

+## Comments & Reflections Lab 3

+Number and name of feature: Feature #1 - Display a modal Estimate of time needed to complete: 3 hours
+Start time: 1:05pm
+Finish time: pm
+Actual time needed to complete:

+- What went well, that I might forget if I don’t write down?

+- What did I learn today?

+- What should I do differently next time?

+- What still puzzles me, or what do I need to learn more about?

+- Is the assignment complete?
+If not, where exactly did you leave off, and what work remains?